 Sunday, 19 June 2016

 Today marks the ninth anniversary of this blog/webpage.
-Over those years—and, more than 1.4 million visits,—the objective of this site has remained the same: the training and promotion of the authentic 武道空手 (Budo Karate) of Japan.
+Over those years the objective of this site has remained the same: the training and promotion of the authentic 武道空手 (Budo Karate) of Japan.

 Rather than write much today I’d simply like to offer my utmost thanks to my supporters around the world.

 It is hard to believe that June is already upon us!
 Here is my updated self-training regime.

 Sonoba-Kihon: (1) Chudan choku-zuki (Hachiji-dachi); (2) Jodan age-uke (Hachiji-dachi); (3) Chudan soto-uke (Hachiji-dachi); (4) Chudan uchi-uke (Hachiji-dachi); (5) Gedan-barai (Hachiji-dachi); (6) Shuto chudan-uke (Hachiji-dachi); (7) Mae-geri keage (Heisoku-dachi); (8) Yoko-geri keage (Heisoku-dachi); (9) Gyaku-zuki (Uken then Saken in Hidari then Migi zenkutsu-dachi); (10) Chudan mae-geri keage (Migi then Hidari in Hidari then Migi zenkutsu-dachi);

 • Reps: For each of the Sonoba kihonwaza, I execute each technique a minimum of ten times slowly, then and a minimum of 40 times in the regular fashion.
 Insofar as the Ido kihonwaza go, a minimum of 10 times slowly followed by 10-20 repetitions, with snap.